-- Project Goal: Increase the number of VIPD cases investigated. - Output Measure: VIPD has contracted Triton Risk Group to provide investigative teams. - Outcome Measure: This project is currently in process.
+- Project Goal: Increase the number of VIPD cases investigated. - Output Measure: VIPD has contracted Triton Risk Group to provide investigative teams. - Outcome Measure: This project is currently under closeout review.
 Upon availability of data, VIPD will provide the number of teams deployed and cases investigated.

-Project 000055: Health & Wellness Program Funding amount: \$1,000,400 Project Expenditure Category: 1.14 Other Public Health Services^
+Project 000055: Health & Wellness Program

+Project Expenditure Category: 1.14 Other Public Health Services^

-- Funding is supporting the Governor's Health & Wellness Program, which will foster activities conducive to improving the physical and emotional wellbeing of all Virgin Islanders. - Anticipated timeline: 06/01/2022 05/31/2023, extension pending - Primary delivery mechanisms and partners: Personnel cost, contract services and purchase of supplies for operations of program. - Website: N/A - This is not an infrastructure project and as such does not address climate change and/or advance the Justice40 initiative.
+- Funding is supporting the Governor's Health & Wellness Program, which will foster activities conducive to improving the physical and emotional wellbeing of all Virgin Islanders. - Anticipated timeline: 06/01/2022 10/31/2024 - Primary delivery mechanisms and partners: Personnel cost, contract services and purchase of supplies for operations of program. - Website: N/A - This is not an infrastructure project and as such does not address climate change and/or advance the Justice40 initiative.